What is a Foodbank?

 How do I get a parcel?

 Food parcels are provided via a voucher scheme.
-Vouchers are available from the CAB in Okehampton, and then food parcels are available from the Ockment Centre next door or from the Foodbank on a Friday morning 10-12 noon.
+Vouchers are available from the CAB in Okehampton, and other supporting agencies.
+Food parcels are delivered to your doorstep or can be collected on a Friday morning 10am – 12noon from the Baptist Church.
 On a Friday morning trained volunteers at the Foodbank can issue parcels but we prefer to use local agencies.

 Local health professionals and local schools also sometimes make referrals using a voucher.